 Taxes on Retirement Income

-States without an income tax often make up for the lack of these revenues in other ways, such as through higher property taxes, sales taxes, fuel taxes and other taxes.
-These can add up so you're paying more in overall taxation than you might in a state that does tax your income at a reasonable rate.
+States without an income tax often make up for the lack of these revenues by raising a variety of other taxes, including property taxes, sales taxes, and fuel taxes.
+These can add up so that you're paying more in overall taxation than you might have in a state that does tax your income at a reasonable rate.